FFZG-NLP-2024/TripAdvisor-Sentiment/reports/1_report.md

    - **Random Sampling**: A total of 50 restaurants are randomly selected, with the selection process accounting for the distribution of restaurants by country.
    - **Output**: The selected restaurants, along with their countries, are saved to a new text file (`selected_restaurants.txt`).

+4. **Assigning Restaurants to Group Members**: To ensure an organized approach to data verification, each of the five group members is assigned a unique set of 10 restaurants from the `selected_restaurants.txt` file.
+A Python script (`3_assign_restaurants.py`) performs this assignment as follows:
+   - **Data Loading**: It reads the list of selected restaurants.
+   - **Random Assignment**: The script shuffles the list and assigns 10 unique restaurants to each group member.
+   - **Output**: The assignments for each group member are saved to a file (`assigned_restaurants.txt`), providing each person with their list of restaurants to verify.

-4. **Getting Reviews**: After obtaining the selected restaurants, each of the five group members will manually verify the presence of these restaurants on TripAdvisor, with each member checking 10 restaurants.
-This verification is crucial for ensuring the reliability of our dataset before proceeding to the next phase.
+5. **Getting Reviews**: After the assignment, each group member will manually verify the presence of their assigned restaurants on TripAdvisor, ensuring the reliability of our dataset before proceeding to the next phase.

 ## Review Processing